Pinggy-io/pinggy_website/content/blog/best_ngrok_alternatives.md

 - Supports custom domains.
 - Webhook verification on the fly for popular services such as Twilio, Facebook, etc.
 - Manage tunnels remotely.
-- Plenty of integrations and plugins.
+- Advanced features such as custom routing, global load balancing, wildcard custom domains.

 #### Cons of Ngrok

+- Need to sign in to the Ngrok client to use the service.
+- 5GB per month bandwidth cap in the starting paid plan.
 - Requirement of downloading the Ngrok client binary.
-- Need to sign in to the Ngrok client to use the service.
-- 1GB per month bandwidth cap in the starting paid plan.
 - No UDP tunnels.
 - In the free tier, users visiting an Ngrok url are presented with a Ngrok page first.